htrajan/ht-drawsteel/Bestiary/Draw Steel Bestiary.md

 - ✸ ≤11: Slide 5; [[Slowed|slowed]] (save ends)
 - ★ 12-16: Slide 3; [[Slowed|slowed]] (EoT)
 - ✦ 17+: Slide 1
-    Effect: The gust of wind disperses gas or vapor and extinguishes any flames, including persistent effects.
+    Effect: The gust of wind disperses gas or vapor and extinguishes any flames, including [[Persistent|persistent]] effects.

 **Arcane Shield**
 The mage has triple edge against melee attacks and abilities.
 Whenever the mage takes damage from an enemy adjacent to them, the enemy takes 1 lightning damage and is pushed 2 squares.